 The history of the Dolmabahce Palace

 The Ottoman Sultans lived in Topkapi Palace for about 400 years.
 In the late 19th century, European rivals of the Ottoman Empire started building glorious palaces.
 As the Ottoman Empire lost significant power in the same century, Europe began calling the Empire the sick man of Europe.
 Sultan Abdulmecit wanted to show the Empire's power and the Sultan's glory one final time and gave Dolmabahce Palace's order in 1843.
 By 1856, it became the throne's main seat, and the Sultan moved from Topkapi Palace to there.

 Some of the ceremonial gatherings were still held in the Topkapi Palace, but the primary residence of the Sultan became the Dolmabahce Palace.
 The new Palace had more of a European style, unlike the Topkapi Palace.
 There were 285 rooms, 46 saloons, 6 Turkish baths, and 68 toilets.
 14 tons of gold were used in the ceiling decorations.
 French baccarat crystals, Murano glasses, and English crystals were used in the chandeliers.

-As a visitor, you enter the palace from the ceremonial road.
-The first room of the palace is Medhal Hall.
-Meaning entrance, this was the first room every visitor would see in the palace.
-The people working in the palace and the head secretariat are also here in this first hall.
 After seeing this room, ambassadors in the 19th century would be using a crystal staircase to see the audience hall of the Sultan.
 The audience hall of the palace was the place where the Sultan would be used to meet with kings or ambassadors.
 In the same hall, there is also the second-largest chandelier of the Palace.

 The highlight of the palace is Muayede Hall.
 Muay means celebration or gathering.
 The majority of the big celebrations of the royal family were held in this room.
 The biggest chandelier in the palace, which is nearly 4.5 tons in weight, is visible in this room.
 The biggest handmade carpet is also decorating the beautiful reception hall.